chowowing/blog/content/post/test.md

 Q10: Do you have any toxic traits you’re not proud of?

     Self-centered.
-Rather not to change my planned schedule or "to-do list" to suit others.
-If I declared to do something alone, I have to do it alone.
+Rather not to change my schedule or "to-do list" to suit others.
+If I declared to do something alone, I have to and will do it alone.
 Don't come and disturb me otherwise I'll ghost you or ask you to leave.

 Q11: What are some difficult lessons you’ve learned from past relationships?